 Scalloping season is July 1st through September 24.
 Crystal River is one of the most popular destinations in Florida for recreational scalloping.

 All ages and experience levels are welcome but you have to be able to swim!
 It is a great opportunity to spend a fun day in Crystal River, Florida hunting for bay scallops with friends and family in crystal clear water.
-Scalloping is typically done in 4 - 8 feet of water with mask, snorkel and fins.
+Scalloping is typically done in 4 - 8 feet but could be as deep as 10 feet of water with mask, snorkel and fins.
+You will be able to fine them easier.

-Take a ride on the beautiful Withlachoochee River or spend a day on the Gulf of Mexico.
+Take a ride on the beautiful Withlachoochee River Or Crystal River Or spend a day on the Gulf of America.

 Experience some of the most remote, pristine coastline Florida has to offer.